youaresofunny/telegram-support-bot/README.md

 ## Installation

 Choose buildpack heroku/nodejs.
 Deploy your own fork with the config filled in on your Heroku app.
+You can get your ID by writing /id to the bot.
+The first ID will be yours and the second (including the minus) will be the group ID.

 ## Configuration